onesamket/geez-input/README.md

 A type-safe React library for Geez (Ethiopic) script input with phonetic keyboard support.
 Write Amharic, Tigrinya, and other Ethiopic languages using Latin characters that automatically transform to Geez script.

+## About Geez Script

+Geez script (ግዕዝ), also known as Ethiopic script, is an ancient writing system used for [Amharic](https://en.wikipedia.org/wiki/Amharic) and other Ethiopian Semitic languages.
+It's an alphasyllabary where each character represents a consonant-vowel combination.
+This library makes it easy to type Geez script using familiar Latin characters with phonetic mappings, supporting labialized forms (wa-series) and all standard syllable transformations.

+**📖 Learn more about Amharic and its writing system:** [Wikipedia - Amharic](https://en.wikipedia.org/wiki/Amharic)

 ## Features

 - **Fully Type-Safe**: Built with TypeScript for complete IntelliSense support and autocomplete